extra-jalapenos/apprendio-flashcard-app-frontend/README.md

 - git clone this repo to your machine with "git clone …@github.com:vocab-trainer.git"
 - cd in the directory
 - run "npm ci"
-- make TWO terminals, and run "npm run dev" and "npm run server"
+- run "npm run dev"
 - go to http://localhost:5173
-- if you want to delete all config, copy the contents of src/api/clean-db.json into src/api/db.json.

 # Feature overview
 ## General Config